hurtta1/nku-project/README.md

 #create initial pages skeleton
 #create tables for team, player, church, officials
+#create skeleton models for player, team
-#create approprite links for each page
+#create approprite links for each page on homepage